 - 1. In the Active Measurements section, click the plus sign under Add alarm next to the measurement result to be used for the alarm.
 The Add alarm dialog box appears. - 2.
-In the Alarm label section, type an Alarm name. - In the Trigger section, select the Condition and temperatures that will trigger this alarm:

-Below Triggers an alarm when the temperature is below the specified Threshold value.
-Also type a Hysteresis value.

-Above Triggers an alarm when the temperature is above the specified Threshold value.
-Also type a Hysteresis value.

-Interval Triggers an alarm when the temperature is within the specified Min value and Max value.
+In the Alarm label section, type an Alarm name. - 3.
+In the Trigger section, select the Condition and temperatures that will trigger this alarm: - BelowTriggers an alarm when the temperature is below the specified Threshold value.
+Also type a Hysteresis value.AboveTriggers an alarm when the temperature is above the specified Threshold value.
+Also type a Hysteresis value. - Interval Triggers an alarm when the temperature is within the specified Min value and Max value.

 Hysteresis is the interval within which the temperature value is allowed to vary without causing a change in the trigger.
-If the threshold is set above 30.0°C and the hysteresis is set at 2.0°C, the trigger goes high when the temperature rises above 30.0°C and stays high until the temperature drops below 28.0°C. In contrast, if the threshold is set below 30.0°C, and the same hysteresis value is kept, the trigger goes high if the temperature drops below 30.0°C and stays high until the temperature rises above 32.0°C.
+If the threshold is set above 30.0° C and the hysteresis is set at 2.0° C, the trigger goes high when the temperature rises above 30.0° C and stays high until the temperature drops below 28.0° C. In contrast, if the threshold is set below 30.0° C, and the same hysteresis value is kept, the trigger goes high if the temperature drops below 30.0° C and stays high until the temperature drops below 30.0° C and stays high until the temperature drops below 30.0° C and stays high until the temperature rises above 32.0° C.

-4. In the Threshold time box, type the amount of time that has to pass before an alarm is triggered.
-This can be used to avoid false alarms.

-5. In the Action section, select which actions the camera will perform when an alarm is triggered:
+- 4. In the Threshold time box, type the amount of time that has to pass before an alarm is triggered.
+This can be used to avoid false alarms. - 5.
+In the Action section, select which actions the camera will perform when an alarm is triggered:

 Digital OUT Outputs a digital pulse.
-Also, type a pulse length (in milliseconds) in the Pulse time box.

-E-mail Automatically sends the captured Image, Result, or Video to the recipients defined in Settings > Alarm recipients.
-For more information, see section 10.6.2 Alarm recipients, page 35.

-Send to FTP Automatically sends the captured Image or Video to the FTP site defined in Settings > Alarm recipients.
-For more information, see section 10.6.2 Alarm recipients, page 35.

-Save to camera Automatically saves the captured Image or Video to the memory of the camera.
+Also, type a pulse length (in millisec- onds) in the Pulse time box.
+E-mail Automatically sends the captured Image , Result , or Video to the recipients defined in Settings > Alarm recipients .
+For more information, see section 10.6.2 Alarm recipients , page 33.
+Send to FTP Automatically sends the captured Image or Video to the FTP site defined in Settings > Alarm recipients .
+For more information, see section 10.6.2 Alarm recipients , page 33.
+Save to camera Automatically saves the captured Image or Video to the memo- ry of the camera.
 During alarm Temporarily disables the periodic calibration while the image/ video is being captured.